 Striking out both claims against all defendants,

 1. The claim against the police woman for statements in an interview in the course of her duties was a case of slander occurring solely within Norway for which s.
-3(5) of the Lugarno Convention 2007 which governed jurisdiction in civil claims between the EU and Norway did not grant jurisdiction to the English court and which, in any event, was barred by limitation and in the limb relating to mental unwellness, non-actionable in slander.
+2(5)(3) of the Lugano Convention 2007 which governed jurisdiction in civil claims between the EU and Norway did not grant jurisdiction to the English court and which, in any event, was barred by limitation and in part, non-actionable in slander.

 2. Even if the police woman had somehow caused publication of the article, there was insufficient evidence of publication of the article (a meagre number of search engine hits of the Norwegian version of the article on the various search engines).